cyberbotics/webots/docs/guide/object-backgrounds.md

 ## TexturedBackground

-`TexturedBackground` provides a set of background textures, and apply them to the background skybox and to the reflections on the 3D objects.
+`TexturedBackground` provides a set of background textures, and applies them to the background skybox and to the reflections on the 3D objects.
 It is designed to be used together with the [TexturedBackgroundLight](#texturedbackgroundlight) PROTO.

 Supported values for the `texture` field: